Primary color: Colorants

 Red, yellow, and blue as primaries became a popular notion in the 18th and 19th centuries.
 Jacob Christoph Le Blon, an engraver, was the first to use separate plates for each color in mezzotint printmaking: yellow, red, and blue, plus black to add shades and contrast.
 Le Blon used primitive in 1725 to describe red, yellow, and blue in a very similar sense as Boyle used primary.
 Moses Harris, an entomologist and engraver, also describes red, yellow, and blue as "primitive" colors in 1766.
 Léonor Mérimée described red, yellow, and blue in his book on painting (originally published in French in 1830) as the three simple/primitive colors that can make a "great variety" of tones and colors found in nature.
 George Field, a chemist, used the word primary to describe red, yellow, and blue in 1835.
 Michel Eugène Chevreul, also a chemist, discussed red, yellow, and blue as "primary" colors in 1839.

+Milton Bradley, founder of the Milton Bradley Company, argued in 1895 that every “spectrum” color has its own wavelength and is, therefore, primary.